Oregon officials ask for help identifying stolen headstones

 The inventory she’s referring to is the brainchild of Jean Boling, who used to volunteer for the Historical Society before moving to Idaho.
 Boling possesses possibly the largest and most in-depth inventory of grave markers and sites for Josephine County cemeteries.

-With photographs sent from the ladies at the Historical Society, she found the Camerons quickly with the names and dates provided on the metal placards found at Millwood’s residence.
-They were husband and wife and both interred side-by-side at the Odd Fellows Cemetery.
+With photographs sent from the Historical Society, she found the Camerons quickly with the names and dates provided on the metal placards found at Millwood’s residence.
+They were husband and wife and both interred side by side at the Odd Fellows Cemetery.

 Where things get tricky however is with the remaining stones, which have only initials and in some cases no birth or death dates.